WillemHoman/doctrine2/Readme.md

 It uses PHPUnit to run unit tests against the database - something you wouldn't do in a production setting but handy for taking Doctrine for a spin.

 Each tests run in isolation.
-The setup for each test scans the directory of the running test to find the Doctrine entities and then drops and creates them in the database.
+The setup for each test scans the directory of the running test to find the Doctrine entities and then drops and creates the corresponding tables in the database.

 There is a `cli-config` which the `doctrine`  command line utility requires.